 THC is well known as the ingredient in cannabis that provides the “high”.
 The journal of Molecular Biology investigated the structure of THCA and THC in a study in 2012.

 It is commonly consumed by smoking cannabis although it is also available in edibles and tinctures.
 This means that, unlike CBD, it is not legal in all states.
-CBD products contain less than 0.3 percent THC and most often come from hemp plants that contain less than 0.3 percent THC.
+CBD oil products contain less than 0.3 percent THC and most often come from the hemp plant, because it contains less than 0.3 percent THC content.

 Cannabichromenic Acid (CBCA)

 Cannabichromenic Acid has been the subject of recent research in 2020 in Sydney, Australia, and was found to be effective when used against Methicillin-resistant Staphylococcus aureus (MRSA).